This post: tips for sending thank-you notes for graduation gifts.

 I have faith that our graduates will stand out a little this year, with etiquette that would make even Emily Post proud.

-Here are three things our grads need to know about sending thank-you notes for graduation gifts.
+Here are three things our grads need to know about sending a graduation gift thank you card.

 #1 The note needs to be handwritten.